Averaged Deep Denoisers for Image Regularization: Introduction

 \subsection{Motivation}

-This work was motivated by the observation that existing CNN denoisers violate the nonexpansive property (see Fig.~\ref{nonexpansiveplots}).
-In fact, existing methods for training nonexpansive denoisers either do not guarantee the final network to be nonexpansive or are computationally expensive.
-For example, power iterations are used for approximate computation of the largest singular value in \cite{Ryu2019_PnP_trained_conv,pesquet2021learning}.
-Hence, the network is not guaranteed to be nonexpansive at each epoch.
-On the other hand, the methods in \cite{sedghi2018singular,hertrich2021convolutional,terris2020building} for constraining the convolutional layers are computationally expensive--- for example, the time taken for \cite{sedghi2018singular} is about nine-fold that of training without constraints.
-In particular, the projection in \cite{sedghi2018singular} requires the full singular value decomposition (SVD) of the convolutional layers after every gradient step, and this in turn requires the FFT of the filters followed by the SVD of a large matrix derived from the FFTs.
-Similarly, the projection step in \cite{terris2020building} requires the FFT of the filters in every convolutional layer.
-The training mechanism in \cite{hertrich2021convolutional} requires us to solve an optimization problem to impose orthogonality constraints on the convolutional layers.
+This work was motivated by the observation that existing CNN denoisers tend to violate the nonexpansive property (see Fig.~\ref{nonexpansiveplots}).
+In fact, existing methods for training nonexpansive denoisers either cannot guarantee the final network to be nonexpansive or are computationally expensive.
+For example, power iterations are used for approximate computation of the largest singular value in \cite{Ryu2019_PnP_trained_conv,pesquet2021learning}; hence, the network is not guaranteed to be nonexpansive at each epoch.
+The methods in \cite{sedghi2018singular,hertrich2021convolutional,terris2020building} for constraining the convolutional layers are computationally expensive; e.g., the time taken in \cite{sedghi2018singular} is about nine-fold that required to train the network without constraints.
+This is because \cite{sedghi2018singular} requires the SVD computation of a large matrix derived from the Fourier transform of the convolutional filters.
+Similarly, \cite{terris2020building} requires the Fourier transform of the filters in every convolutional layer.
+On the other hand, the training in \cite{hertrich2021convolutional} requires us to solve an optimization problem that imposes orthogonality constraints on the convolutional layers.